LienBosmans/stack-t/README.md

     Got 2028 results, configured to fail if != 0
 ```

 An error message like above means that an automatic tests on the dbt models failed.
-More specifically, there are foreign keys in the column `target_id` of the table  `object_object` that don't exist in the column `ocel_id` of the table `object`.
+More specifically, there are foreign keys in the column `target_id` of the table  `object_object` that do not exist in the column `ocel_id` of the table `object`.
 Note that `2028 results` means that there are 2028 foreign keys missing.
 Since this can include duplicates, the number of missing rows in the `object` table is probably lower.

-Idealy, you add these missing rows to the SQLite input file.
-If you cannot or don't want to modify the dataset directly, you can also add the rows in the dbt staging model.
+Ideally, you add these missing rows to the SQLite input file.
+If you cannot or do not want to modify the dataset directly, you can also add the rows in the dbt staging model.
 To get an overview of all missing keys, you can use a modified version of below query.

 ```
 select distinct
     object_object.ocel_target_id
 from
     main_staging.stg_object_object as object_object
     left join main_staging.stg_object as object
         on object_object.ocel_target_id = object.ocel_id
 where
     object.ocel_id is null
 ```

 To add the missing rows during staging, you can add a csv file in the staging folder with the missing information.
 In this case, we used the `ocel_id` of the missing objects to guess their `ocel_type`.
 Please make sure your column headers match exactly with the column names of the table with missing rows.
 In this example, the csv file is called `missing_rows_object.csv`.